Keyboard shortcuts

 }

-This warning is highlighting a problem known as the “Send bound” problem, which means that generic functions referencing a trait with an async functions (or any impl Trait-returning function) cannot specify that this async function must return a Send future.
+This warning is highlighting a problem known as the “Send bound” problem, which means that generic functions referencing a trait with async functions (or any impl Trait-returning function) cannot specify that this async function must return a Send future.
 This blocks ecosystem crates like Tower from using AFIT in their public APIs.

 Return type notation (RTN), proposed in RFC #3654, solves this by letting you write: